dotnet/docs/docs/orleans/host/configuration-guide/serialization.md

 Starting with Orleans 7.0 a version-tolerant serializer was introduced.
 This change was made because applications tend to evolve and this led to a significant pitfall for developers, since the previous serializer couldn't tolerate adding properties to existing types.
 On the other hand, the serializer was flexible, allowing developers to represent most .NET types without modification, including features such as generics, polymorphism, and reference tracking.
 A replacement was long overdue, but users still need the high-fidelity representation of their types.
 Therefore, a replacement serializer was introduced in Orleans 7.0 which supports the high-fidelity representation of .NET types while also allowing types to evolve.
 The serializer in Orleans 7.0 is much more efficient than the previous serializer, resulting in up to 170% higher end-to-end throughput.

-The new serializer requires that you are explicit about which types and members are serialized.
+The new serializer requires you to be explicit about which types and members are serialized.
 We have tried to make this as pain-free as possible.
 You must mark all serializable types with <xref:Orleans.CodeGeneration.GenerateSerializerAttribute?displayProperty=nameWithType> to instruct Orleans to generate serializer code for your type.
 Once you have done this, you can use the included code-fix to add the required <xref:Orleans.IdAttribute?displayProperty=nameWithType> to the serializable members on your types, as demonstrated here:

 :::image type="content" source="media/generate-serializer-code-fix.gif" alt-text="An animated image of the available code fix being suggested and applied on the GenerateSerializerAttribute when the containing type doesn't contain IdAttribute's on its members." lightbox="media/generate-serializer-code-fix.gif":::

 By default, Orleans will serialize your type by encoding its full name.
 You can override this by adding an <xref:Orleans.AliasAttribute?displayProperty=nameWithType>.
-Doing so will result in your type being serialized using a name which is resistant to renaming the underlying class or moving it between assemblies.
-Type aliases are globally scoped and you cannot have two aliases with the same value in an application.
+Doing so will result in your type being serialized using a name that is resistant to renaming the underlying class or moving it between assemblies.
+Type aliases are globally scoped, and you cannot have two aliases with the same value in an application.
 For generic types, the alias value must include the number of generic parameters preceded by a backtick, for example, `MyGenericType<T, U>` could have the alias <code>[Alias("mytype\`2")]</code>.

 ## Serialize `record` types

 Members defined in a record's primary constructor have implicit ids by default.
 In other words, Orleans supports serializing `record` types.
-This means that you cannot change the parameter order for an already deployed type, since that will break compatibility with previous versions of your application (in the case of a rolling upgrade) and with serialized instances of that type in storage and streams.
+This means that you cannot change the parameter order for an already deployed type, since that breaks compatibility with previous versions of your application (in the case of a rolling upgrade) and with serialized instances of that type in storage and streams.
 Members defined in the body of a record type don't share identities with the primary constructor parameters.

 ## Surrogates for serializing foreign types